-In the Properties tab, select the property sets you would like to add.
+Select the property sets you would like to add from the Advanced tab.

 When selecting any item in the tree browser, you can view its Properties tab to view or edit the properties attached to the item.

-You can edit the value of any property and click Save.
+You can edit the value of any property by clicking on it

 Properties are a special form of metadata and are stored on items just like any metadata - in XML form.

 In fact, you can view properties not only from the

 Artifacts:Metadata tab, in which you can examine properties as they are stored in XML form.
 The properties XML is using the

 properties root tag and has a very simple format.